michaelmalick/michaelmalick.github.io/cv/malick-cv.md

 Publications
 ------------

-Submitted
+In review
 :   **Malick, M.J.**, S.P.
 Cox, R.M.
 Peterman, T.C.
 Wainwright, and W.T.
     Peterson.
-Submitted.
+In Review.
 Accounting for multiple pathways in the connections among climate variability, ocean processes, and coho salmon recruitment in the Northern California Current.